-Halo: The Master Chief Collection actually has people playing it, yep that’s right, classic Halo titles that are older that the average Call of Duty player still have an active playerbase and functional matchmaking, and with the upcoming PC edition of Halo: The Master Chief Collection rumoured to support crossplay, we will be able to enjoy Classic Halo multiplayer for years to come!
+Halo: The Master Chief Collection actually has people playing it, yep that’s right, classic Halo titles that are older than the average Call of Duty player still has an active player base and functional matchmaking, and with the upcoming PC edition of Halo: The Master Chief Collection rumoured to support crossplay, we will be able to enjoy Classic Halo multiplayer for years to come!

 Worth a Play?

-Fans of the Competitive First Person Shooter and Narrative First Person Shooter genres will both get a lot of enjoyment from this title, also to a lesser extent fans of narrative games in general may enjoy this stellar title.
+Fans of the Competitive First Person Shooter and Narrative First Person Shooter genres will both get a lot of enjoyment from this title, also to lesser extent fans of narrative games, in general, may enjoy this stellar title.

 It is on GamePass!